BrickMMO/template-about/README.md

 ## Website Structure

-About websites will have the following structure.
-Each phase will have original
+About websites will have the following structure:

 ```
 project
 │   README.md
-│   index.markdown
-│   phases.markdown (blog)
+│   index.markdown (blog)
 │
 └── _posts
 │   │   YYY-MM-DD-phase-1.markdown